-Monitoring effort and methods can be overwhelming and vary greatly by project resulting in uncertain outcomes and differing levels of information to guide next steps and management actions.
-Variability results in challenges to reporting on province-wide Phragmites management.
+Monitoring effort and methods and tools involved can be overwhelming and can vary greatly by project, resulting in uncertain outcomes and differing levels of information to guide next steps and management actions.
+This variability results in challenges to reporting on province wide Phragmites management.